 Microsoft purchased Skype a while back, which can also be used as a messenger as well as for video calls and voice calls, so the company has no real need for MSN Messenger any more.

-Last week, users of MSN Messenger in China, received emails from Microsoft, letting them know that the service would shut down on the 31st of October, and people who still use the service will be transferred to Skype.
+Last week, users of MSN Messenger in China received emails from Microsoft, informing them that the service would shut down on the 31st of October.
+This move marks the end of an era for a service that was once a cornerstone of online communication.
+People who still use the service will be transferred to Skype, which offers a more comprehensive set of features, including video calls, voice calls, and instant messaging.

 Source BBC